-With the Fast Charge Payment Gateway Batch Processing you can process Credit Card and Electronic Check (ACH) purchases by uploading a file of transactions.
+With the Fast Charge Payment Gateway Batch Processing, you can process Credit Card and Electronic Check (ACH) purchases by uploading a file of transactions.
 It’s safe, Batch credit card processing secure, and easy to use.
 Just create a file of transactions using our Batch Processing Specification (you can use MS Excel to create the file).
-Then FTP upload the file to our batch processing server.
+Then FTP uploads the file to our batch processing server.
 Fast Charge will process the batch and send back a receipt file with the results of the processing.
 With batch credit card processing you can upload the file through your payment gateway account or via secure FTP.

 Upload Batch File

 The Process Batch feature will allow you to upload a formatted text file containing records of transactions to be processed.
-This file can be either comma or tab delimited with each record on a new line.
+This file can be either comma or tab-delimited with each record on a new line.
 The file can contain records of a different type but each column must contain the same field for each record.

 Once the file has been uploaded you will be able to reformat your columns to match the fields required by the processor.
 Below are links to some preformatted templates that can be used for this purpose.